crazymanish/fastlane-plugin-slack_bot/README.md

 end
 ```

-In the following example lets send slack message with custom payload.
+Let’s post a slack message with custom payload.

 ```ruby
 # share on Slack